 The Women’s Suffrage Movement Was Not Inclusive To Women Of Color

-The movement towards gender equality was not always inclusive.
+The movement toward gender equality was not always inclusive.
 We’ve all seen pictures of parades, marches, and conventions of the movement, there’s a reason most of those images include mostly white women.
 Women of Color never found a comfortable home in women’s suffrage associations.
 When early suffragists spoke about women’s rights, what they really meant was prioritizing those rights for middle and upper-class white women.

 In the Seneca Falls Convention, for instance, the only participants were middle and upper-class white women, a handful of white men supporters, and Frederick Douglass.
 Women of Color were left out of the convention.